qinghaoh/qinghaoh.github.io/_posts/2020-08-30-knapsack-problem.markdown

 **Multi-dimension**

-Imagine the constraint is not a one-dimensional "weight" - instead, it's a two-dimensional height and width constraint.
+Imagine the constraint of each item is not only a one-dimensional "weight" - instead, it's a two-dimensional height and width constraint.

 [Ones and Zeroes][ones-and-zeroes]